calvinrzachman/schnorr/README.md

 The following describes how the mathematical concepts of elliptic curves and finite fields can be used to construct a digital signature scheme.

-We would like to send Bitcoin from Party A to Party B in such a way that only Party B is able to authorize the next moving of funds.
-Ideally, Party A would authorize this transfer and, by doing so, relinquish all control/claim giving full discretion on how the coins will be spent next to Party B. In practice this is achieved using a public/private key pair and digital signatures
+Consider the following: We would like to send Bitcoin from Party A to Party B in such a way that only Party B is able to authorize the next moving of funds.
+Ideally, Party A would authorize this transfer and, by doing so, relinquish all control/claim giving full discretion on how the coins will be spent next to Party B. In practice, this is achieved using a public/private key pair and digital signatures

-In Bitcoin, coins (UTXO) are locked to addresses.
-Addresses can encode different things, but the most commonly they encode public keys and scripts.
-If coins are locked to an address representing a public key, the act of spending coins becomes a problem of proving knowledge of the associated private key.
-The most simple way to do this would be to simply announce the private key to the network.
-However, this is undesirable and prompts search for a better method.
-Digital signatures are this alternative.

 ## DIGITAL SIGNATURE